-NTFS is journaling file system, that writes everything like a log, before happening the changes.
-Through this, file system can revert to the well-working conditions if any failure occurs.
+NTFS is a journaling file system, that writes everything like a log, before happening the changes.
+Through this, the file system can revert to the well-working conditions if any failure occurs.

 Volume Shadow Copy Service (VSS) is another useful feature of this file system which is used by online backup service programs and many backup tools to take files backup which are in use currently by Windows.

 This file system has transactional NTFS feature which allows the developers to build applications which will be success or failure.
 Programs using this feature don’t run the risk of applying a few changes which sometimes works and sometimes don’t.

 This feature is interesting and has a lot of discussions about it in Microsoft and Wikipedia.

 Similarly, there are many other features like hard links, sparse files, and reparse points.

 The other common alternative to NTFS is FAT which is older but has been used a lot to find drives formatted using it instead of NTFS.